 Mitochondrial DNA sequencing

-- Conclusive evidence that the young boy who died in the Temple of Paris was Louis-Charles
+- DNA analyses support that the young boy who died in the Temple of Paris was Louis-Charles

-- Proven that all other claimants, including the famous Wilhelm Naundorff, are just imposters
+- They prove that all other claimants, including the famous Wilhelm Naundorff, are just imposters